adnan760/adnan760/README.md

 <h3 align="left">About me:</h3>

 <p align="left">I'm all about diving into the world of web development, especially with Python's Django framework.
 Beyond that, I enjoy digging deep into data, cleaning it up, and turning it into something insightful and visually engaging.
-Whether it's SQL databases like PostgreSQL or MongoDB for NoSQL, I love tinkering with data systems and exploring the cloud technologies.
+Whether it's SQL databases like PostgreSQL or MongoDB for NoSQL, I love tinkering with data systems and exploring cloud technologies.

 My goal?
 To bring my passion for tech into the development and data fields.
 I'm all about continuous learning, keeping my skills sharp and ready for whatever the tech world throws my way!</p>